mjc-gh/deferred-queue.js/README.md

 jQuery Deferred Queue:

-Easily execute of sets of asynchronous JavaScript code.
+Easily execute sets of asynchronous JavaScript code.
 The queue can be paused and resume on demand.

+This especially useful when chaining together animations that may varying durations.

 Example: